-April 2016 - As Roman towns got bigger, in the course of the Roman Republic, it got too hard for the people who lived in the towns to get drinking and washing water.
+April 2017 - As Roman towns got bigger under the Roman Republic, it got too hard for the people who lived in the towns to get clean drinking and washing water.
 Because raw sewage was draining into the rivers, people who drank river water often got very sick or died.
-Local governments, first in the city of Rome and then elsewhere in the growing Empire, decided to build long stone channels to carry clean water from nearby hills to the towns.
+Local governments, first in the city of Rome and then in other cities in the growing Empire, decided to build long stone channels to carry clean water from nearby hills to the towns.
 They built the first Roman aqueduct in 312 BC.

 The aqueduct at Nimes, in southern France (Pont du Gard)